STEM Summer Camps

 We have set up a payment plan in consultation with parents.
 If you are applying more than 60 days prior to camp, you will be charged a $100.00 deposit at that time and then will be charged two additional times: at 60 days prior to camp, you will be charged 50% of the camp fee minus the $100.00 deposit and at 30 days prior to camp, you will be charged the remainder of the fee.
 If you apply within 60 days of camp, you will be charged 50% of the camp fee at the time and the remainder at 30 days prior to camp.
 If you apply within 30 days of camp, you will be charged the full amount at registration.
 Please take this payment plan into consideration when providing us with a card number as all charges will be made to the same account.

 NIU STEM Outreach has limited funding for camperships for youth who otherwise would not be able to attend camp due to financial concerns.
-Up to five $300.00 camperships will be awarded to campers of any ethnicity or gender based on need and demonstrated interest in STEM.
-We also have additional funding to reduce the camp fee to just the $100.00 deposit for young women of an underrepresented race or ethnicity in STEM for the July and August camp sessions.
-Due to the limited funding, the application is not being posted online, but needs to be requested by email from Pati Sievert at firstname.lastname@example.org.
-We prefer to work with schools or community organizations to help select campership recipients.
+Camperships will be awarded to campers of any ethnicity or gender based on need and demonstrated interest in STEM.
+Due to the limited funding, the application is not being posted on this site, but needs to be requested by email from Judith Dymond at firstname.lastname@example.org.
+We are willing to work with schools or community organizations to help select campership recipients.
 If you are a parent and feel your child may benefit from one of our STEM summer residential programs, please work with your child's teacher, school counselor, or a community organization.
 It will increase the likelihood of acceptance in our program.

-If you are interested in helping young people attend NIU's STEM camps by supporting our campership program, please contact Pati Sievert, Director of STEM Outreach, at email@example.com.
+If you are interested in helping young people attend NIU's STEM camps by supporting our campership program, please contact Judith Dymond at email@example.com.